EuroLinux/eurolinux-migration-scripts/README.md

 - `-u` to specify your EuroMan username
 - `-p` to specify your EuroMan password

-EuroMan is applicable only to releases lower than 8 and if the credentials will be provided on release 8, the script won't use them.
+EuroMan is applicable only to releases lower than 8 and if the credentials are provided for release 8, the script won't use them.

 Sample non-interactive usage: